Athol in his punk days at 21

 I pray for the reunion of all into the one Faith expressed in many different ways.
 Unity but not uniformity.
 I thus look forward to the establishment of the Anglican ordinariates and look with excitement to the start of the discussion between Messianic Jews and other Jews in the Churches that began in Finland this year at the 'Jews in the Church of Christ' conference on the weekend of my 47th birthday.
 I have been described as a spiritual troubador and trouble shooter.
 I have also realised I have the calling of a fool for Mashiach (Messiah) and I have learnt much from the teachings of Rebbe Nachman of Breslov and Luisa Piccarreta in recent years.
 The constants in my life have been the Hebrew Catholic apostolate and the promotion of Perpetual Eucharistic Adoration with the friendship of two priest friends Fathers Patrick and Doug among others.

 Note: In 2009 I was invited to join the Franciscans of the Holy Land in Washington DC where I became a candidate.
 I was asked to leave after 6 weeks eventhough the vocations director and Father Guardian believed I had a vocation as a Franciscan, the Custos ordered them via email to get rid of me and he refused to give a reason.
 Later I was told by some of the other candidates that it was because the Custos didn't like Catholic Jews.
 I was told that he said: "He is like all those Hebrew Catholics they can't make up their mind if they are a Catholic or a Jew."
 In 2010 I taught at St Clare's Catholic Girl's College in Canberra and in 2011 on Feb 4 I became a consecrated Brother with the Apostles of Perpetual Adoration.
 In 2012 I renewed my promises as a consecrated brother.
-I took the consecrated name of Brother Gilbert of the Divine Presence.
+On February 4 2013 I took life promises as a consecrated brother.

 I am the little boy in the purple shirt on the far left on the top row with the curl in the middle of my forehead (1975).